lucidworks/lucidworks.github.io/eLearning/afsql/README.md

 # Start your environment by clicking **Start Lab** above.

-## The environment should begin to load immediately as indicated by the Vocareum loading symbol.
+## The environment should begin to load immediately.
 Please do not click *Start Lab* again.
 It may take a few minutes for the Fusion environment to fully display.

 When the Fusion Login page displays, login:
    * USERNAME: ```admin```